enderNakamoto/Darkforest_Mina/README.md

 Therefore, it might be better to use the Keccak hash to save planet locations publicly to add extra layer of protection.
 Ironically, because Keccak is less efficient, it yields better protection.

+According to [Shigoto-dev19](https://github.com/Shigoto-dev19)'s, recommenation we should probably just use Poseidon chain hash - that is to create a final hash, we can hash the function to itself N number of times to increase the time

+### Chain Poseidon (1000) on M1 Mac
+* time taken to hash 100 coordinates: 25062 ms

+We can arbitrarily increase the time needed to hash every co-ordinate to make this super hard for anyone to bruteforce all the co-ordinates in the map easily

+e.g. hashing 100,000 times -  100 co-ordinates mwill take more than 4 minutes.

+Given a big enough universe, it would be quite hard for anyone to bruteforce all the co-ordinates.

 ## Game Notes

 ### TODO for Planet initialization